The referral process

 What do your students need?

-Student referrals usually start with a phone call to Apricot so that you can tell us about your students’ needs and we can begin the referral process.
+Student referrals usually start with a phone call to Apricot so that you can tell us about your students’ needs.
 You will be asked for student and course information, as well as to provide outcomes and objectives for the placement as a whole.
-These are then shared with teachers who use them to shape the learning outcomes for their lessons.
-If reintegration is a KPI, then it prefereable to establish communication with the reintegrating institution as soon as possible to ensure that our students are sufficiently caught up with their peers.
+If reintegration is a KPI, then it is prefereable to establish communication with the reintegrating institution as soon as possible to ensure that our students are sufficiently caught up with their peers.
 Direct communication with subject teachers/department heads is the most effective route of communication for this purpose.

 What do you need?